FlavScents AInsights Entry for 5-formyl vanillin (CAS: 2931-90-0)

 3. Natural Occurrence & Formation

-5-Formyl vanillin does not occur naturally in significant quantities and is primarily synthesized for use in flavors and fragrances.
-It can be formed through chemical modification of vanillin, often involving oxidation processes.
-Its synthetic origin means it is not typically classified as a "natural flavor" or "natural fragrance" component.
+5-formyl vanillin is not commonly found in nature and is typically synthesized for use in flavors and fragrances.
+It can be formed through the oxidation of vanillin or via synthetic pathways involving the formylation of guaiacol derivatives.
+Its synthetic origin means it does not qualify for "natural flavor" or "natural fragrance" designations under most regulatory frameworks, which typically require materials to be derived from natural sources.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs